chrishayesmu/XCOM-Companion/README.md

 ## Known issues

-* The tooltip shown when hovering over some items (mostly weapons) appears broken; part of the weapon stats clips outside of the tooltip.
-The fix for this is in progress.
 * Some items and Foundry Projects have intentionally vague wording due to lack of clarity around how they function.
 For example, it's not clear if the dodge chance granted by UFO Countermeasures is a flat chance on any shot, a flat decrease to enemy aim, or something else.
 I will fill these in if and when I learn more.
 * If you open the app and very quickly switch to the Research Tree and mouse over something, you might see the entire tree scramble.
 This is a really low priority to fix; just don't do that.
 If it does happen, close and reopen XCOM Companion.